marko-londo/Weather-Api-Visualizations/README.md

 - Notebooks: This folder contains two notebooks; one for the process of obtaining the cities via OpenWeather API (WeatherApi.ipynb), and another for visualizing the data (Weather-Analysis.ipynb).
-- Plots: This folder contains the plots used in the notebooks.
+- Plots: This folder contains the plots generated and used in the notebooks.
 - Resources: This folder contains the CSV files used in the notebooks.